Effect of chemical disorder on the magnetic anisotropy in L$1_0$ FeNi from first principles calculations: Introduction

 Due to the huge and strongly increasing demand of permanent magnets for, e.g., applications in electrical power generation and conversion, there is great interest in new magnetic materials, in particular those containing cheap and abundant elements with no or only small amounts of rare earth elements~\cite{Gutfleisch_et_al:2011,Ronning/Bader:2014}.
 L$1_0$-ordered FeNi is an attractive candidate as \emph{gap magnet}, i.e., a magnet with an expected energy product in between that of cheap ferrite magnets and that of the rather expensive high-performance magnets of the Nd-Fe-B family~\cite{COEY2012524}.

-The L$1_0$-ordered phase of FeNi has been found in meteorite samples ~\cite{PETERSEN1977192, ALBERTSEN1978, Danon1979, Danon1980, clarke}.
-Its laboratory synthesis is, however, very challenging because of the rather low order-disorder transition temperature, which is around 320\degree C~\cite{Pauleve1962, Neel1964, Reuter1989}.
+The L$1_0$-ordered phase of FeNi was first reported by N\'eel and coworkers, who irradiated disordered Fe$_{50}$Ni$_{50}$ specimens with neutrons in the presence of magnetic field~\cite{Pauleve1962, Neel1964}.
+Later it was naturally observed in iron meteorite samples~\cite{PETERSEN1977192, ALBERTSEN1978, Danon1979, Danon1980, clarke}.
+The laboratory synthesis of the ordered phase is, however, very challenging because of the rather low order-disorder transition temperature, which is around 320\degree C~\cite{Pauleve1962, Neel1964, Reuter1989}.
 At such temperatures, atomic diffusion is extremely slow, which prevents the formation of the ordered state by conventional annealing techniques on realistic time-scales.
 Even though the synthesis of fully ordered L$1_0$ FeNi is very challenging, samples with a high degree of chemical order have been prepared in experiments using methods such as, e.g., nitrogen insertion and topotactic extraction \cite{Nitrogen-insertion}, the transformation from an amorphous state to a stable crystalline state \cite{Amorphous-to-crystalline}, pulsed laser deposition \cite{PLD}, and molecular beam epitaxy~\cite{Fe-Ni-composition}.

-Due to the difficulty in obtaining fully ordered samples, it is very important to understand the effect of partial chemical disorder on the magnetic properties of FeNi, in particular how deviations from equiatomic stoichiometry and perfect chemical order affect the magneto-crystalline anisotropy energy (MAE).
+Due to the difficulty in obtaining fully ordered samples, it is important to understand the effect of partial chemical disorder on the magnetic properties of FeNi, in particular how deviations from equiatomic stoichiometry and perfect chemical order affect the magneto-crystalline anisotropy energy (MAE).
 Note that deviations from equiatomic stoichiometry will automatically result in a decrease of chemical order.
 The compositional dependence of the MAE has been studied experimentally in partially ordered Fe-Ni thin films grown by molecular beam epitaxy, and a maximum of the MAE has been found for a composition of 60\,\% Fe~\cite{Fe-Ni-composition}.
 However, an increase of the MAE with increasing Fe content relative to the fully ordered equiatomic case could not be confirmed by electronic structure calculations using the coherent potential approximation~\cite{Edstrom_et_al:2014}.